johntmcintosh/SnapshotKit/README.md

 SnapshotKit provides a set of wrappers around [FBSnapshotTestCase](https://github.com/facebook/ios-snapshot-test-case) to make it easier to test common use-cases for iOS apps.

+## Work in Progress

+This project is currently in an early state and the public interface is likely to change as it matures.
+Please provide and feedback or suggestions on what would work best for your use-case.

+In particular, the projects I have been using this with so far are iPhone-only, so I haven't put much consideration into the interface for running iPad screenshots.

 ## Installing SnapshotKit
 <!--[![CocoaPods compatible](https://img.shields.io/cocoapods/v/SnapshotKit.svg)](#cocoapods)-->